keys icon

 Why use a mortgage repayment calculator?

-For example, if you know how much you need to borrow and the term you want to borrow over, and you have an idea of the interest rate you may be charged, the calculator allows you to see if the monthly payments would be within your budget.
+For example, if you know how much you need to borrow and the term you want to borrow over, and you have an idea of the interest you may be charged, the calculator allows you to see if the monthly payments would be within your budget.

 If you use the calculator and find you couldn’t comfortably afford the payments, this could prompt you to save up a larger deposit, search for a cheaper property or improve your credit score, for example, before resuming the mortgage process again.